 Gemma is fully registered as a Clinical Psychologist with AHPRA (Australian Health Practitioner Regulation Agency), and is a member of the Australian Psychological Society and College of Clinical Psychologists.

-Gemma is available for appointments Mondays to Thursdays including after hours.
+Gemma is available on Tuesday to Thursday including after hours.